 Information for educational supervisors and training programme directors

 It's important you give doctors in training correct information about out of programme.
-If the doctor is advised incorrectly, they may not be able to apply for a:
+If the doctor is advised incorrectly, they may not be able to apply for a certificate of completion of training.

 You should refer to your home deanery or local education and training board (LETB) website for further out of programme guidance.

-You should advise doctors if they want an out of programme post to count towards their certificate of completion of training or CESR/CEGPR (combined programme), our approval is needed before the post starts.
-This is a requirement of The Directive on Recognition of Professional Qualifications.
+You should advise doctors if they want an out of programme post to count towards their certificate of completion of training, our approval is needed before the post starts.

 If a doctor has secured a post outside of their training which starts in the next few weeks, you should manage their expectations and advise them, it’s highly unlikely they’ll get approval in time.